Dear reader of ADxS.org, please excuse the disruption.

 Attention tests are much more objective than questionnaires.

 On the one hand, however, there is a risk that the results may be distorted.
-Influences can arise from training, hyperfocus of an ADHD sufferer, test anxiety of a non-affected person or giftedness.
-The latter points in particular should therefore always be clarified through differential diagnosis.
+Influences can result from training, hyperfocus of a person with ADHD, test anxiety of a person without ADHD or giftedness.
+The latter points in particular should therefore always be clarified by means of a differential diagnosis.

 3.1.
 Test procedure for ADHD diagnostics